dxw/contracts/agreements/govsite.md

     2. Unless otherwise agreed in writing, dxw will not, under this contract, provide any service not specified in clause 3.1.

+    3. GovSite must only be used in accordance with its Acceptable Usage Policy, which forms part of this agreement.

 4. ### Availability